NativeScript/summer-of-nativescript/README.md

 ## Meetup #1: Welcome to NativeScript

 The first meetup is all about introducing NativeScript.
 The slides explain what NativeScript is and how to build apps with it.
-The hands-on labs walk you through the basics of starting an app and making changes to it.
+The hands-on lab walks you through the basics of starting an app and making changes to it.

 * Customizable slides
     * [PowerPoint](july/slides.pptx)